Please use the on-line application to apply to any of the Biomedical Doctoral Programs. We do not accept paper applications.

 Once submitted, your application fee is not refundable.
 The only exception to this policy is when duplicate payment is submitted for the same application for the same admissions cycle.

 If you have questions about this policy or believe you are eligible for a refund, please contact us at the number below.

 To expedite review, copies of transcripts should be uploaded as part of the on-line application.
 These may be unofficial copies.
 The application will also contain instructions for the electronic submission of letters of recommendation.
-Official copies of transcripts must still be sent directly to the Office of Graduate Affairs, 630 West 168th St., P&S 3-435, New York, NY 10032.
-All supporting documentation should be received no later than December 31, 2016.
+Official copies of transcripts will be requested for accepted students.

 To direct GRE and/or TOEFL scores to us, specify Institution Code 2619 on your Education Testing Service (ETS) forms.
 No department code is necessary for GRE reporting.
 For TOEFL reports, please use department code 45.